Delenn517/Dreamgrove-Musings/readme.md

 #showtooltip
 /cast [known: Lunar Inspiration] Moonfire; [known: Convoke the Spirits] Convoke the Spirits
 ```
-This macro helps save a keybind, as there are no talent builds that play both Lunar Inspiration and Convoke at the same time.
+This macro helps save a keybind, as there are no talent builds that play both Lunar Inspiration !Moonfire! and !391528|Convoke! at the same time.

 **Cast Ursol's Vortex at your cursor location (@cursor macro):**